XavierJiezou/Pansharpening/README.md

 ## Pre-trained Models

-You can download pretrained models here: CMFNet.
+You can download pretrained models in [logs/train/runs](logs/train/runs).

 ## Overview of Model Zoo and Datasets